 Peanut would have to eat formula until the pumping resulted in actual colstrum/milk that I could give him and the tongue-tie was fixed.
 Now let me share a disclaimer: I know there are many reasons for mothers to formula-feed their babies.
 Sometimes it is by choice and sometimes it is the only option.
 I have nothing against anyone who uses formula.
 It just was emotionally disappointing for me to learn that, for reasons outside of our control, Peanut needed formula because it had been my desire to breastfeed.
 I had not even imagined a scenario that would make breastfeeding impossible.

-On the day we were discharged from the hospital, my parents bought the pump that was recommended to us and I continued trying to pump every two-three hours.
-I was determined to get him off the formula and onto my colstrum/milk was soon as possible.
+On the day we were discharged from the hospital, my parents bought the pump that was recommended to us (Medela Pump-in-Style, though in hindsight I wish I had gotten the backpack one).
+I continued trying to pump every two-three hours.
+I was determined to get him off the formula and onto my colostrum/milk was soon as possible.
 Still nothing.
-By Day 5, my breasts were engorged as the colstrum began turning to milk but the pumping expressed nothing!
+By Day 5, my breasts were engorged as the colostrum began turning to milk but the pumping expressed nothing!
 I tried the electric pump, I tried hand expressing, I tried hot showers, I tried massages, I tried everything to get the milk to express.
 Nothing would come out!
 My poor breasts just kept getting bigger and more painful.
 It became agony to touch them, agony to move, agony to sleep!

 At 3am during one of my unsuccessful pumping sessions, I searched the Internet for any piece of advice for how to get the milk to come out.
 I was terrified that I would end up with mastitis.
 Most sites and forums dealt with nursing or formula-feeding, and I was finding very little helpful information for pumping.
 Then I stumbled on to the Exclusive Pumping section of KellyMom.com and one of the first articles I read recommended ice on the breasts for 20 minutes before pumping to counteract the swelling and allow the milk to be expressed.
 That day at my parents’ house, I rolled two frozen water bottles all over my breasts for 20 minutes.
 It was sooo cold and hurt sooooo bad, but I was desperate.